-- c.
-All candidates and sponsors of initiatives must file a financial disclosure statement with the VU Finance Office by 4:00 p.m. on the last day of the elections [5/13/20154].
-Financial disclosure statements must include: - (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third |parties| - (2) copies of receipts for all campaign expenditures, unless they have already been submitted through the public financing process.

-Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, but are not limited to, forfeiture of the election deposit; disciplinary action; and disqualification.

-- d.
-Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives or referenda which have been duly filed and which are to appear on the ballot in elections.
+- (2) donated campaign related photography or design. - (3) tools used in a campaign that were not acquired specifically for the campaign.
+For instance, if a personal printer is used for printing posters, the cost of the printer need not be included as an expenditure. - b.
+Candidates, initiative and referendum sponsors may only make campaign expenditures, or have them made on their behalf, from the opening of the candidate filing period to the close of the elections. - c.
+All candidates and sponsors of initiatives, referendum, and oppositional campaions must file a financial disclosure statement with the VU Finance Office by 4:00 p.m. on the last day of the elections F4/29/201615/1 /20151.
+Financial disclosure statements must include: - (1) an itemized listing of all campaign expenditures by candidates and campaigns, as well as those made on behalf of candidates and campaigns by third parties. - (2) copies of receipts for all campaign expenditures, unless they have already been submitted through the public financing process. - d Penalties for failing to file a financial disclosure statement and fully disclose all campaign spending may include, butare not limited to, forfeiture of the election deposit up to \$25 of their public financing reimbursement or be charged up to \$25: disciplinary action; and disqualification. - eke.
+[Public financing shall be available for approved campaign expenditures to candidates who have duly filed to run for elective office, as well as to the sponsor(s) of initiatives^-o^referenda^ and sponsoris') of initiative and referendum opposition campaigns which have been duly filed and which are to appear on the ballot in elections.
 Each candidate shall be eligible for a maximum of one hundred and fifty dollars (\$150) in public financing.
 Each initiative and referendum campaign shall be eligible for a maximum of one hundred dollars (\$100) in public financing.
 The total level of public financing for all candidates and campaigns shall be capped at three thousand dollars (\$3,000).
-In the event that more than twenty-five candidates and campaigns duly file to run in the elections, eligibility for the total amount of public financing shall be divided as follows: - (1) candidates shall have first priority to the funds. - (2) if any funds remain after the full allocation of funds to candidates, initiative campaigns shall then have priority to those funds. - (3) if any funds remain after the full allocation of funds to candidates and initiative campaigns referendum campaigns shall be eligible to those funds.
+In the event that more than twenty-five candidates and campaigns duly file to run in the elections, eligibility for the total amount of public financing shall be divided as follows:) - (1) candidates shall have first priority to the funds. - (2) if any funds remain after the full allocation of funds to candidates, initiative campaigns and initiative opposition campaigns shall then have priority to those funds.